pillaikartik10/python-ipl-data-analysis/README.md

 ## The Project

+The Indian Premier League(IPL) is an annual T-20 cricket league held primarily in India.
+Attracting the world's best cricketers, it is the sport's premier domestic league competition.
+Here we take an existing dataset on IPL, and try and analysis it.

 The available dataset gives us basic information about the 816 IPL matches held between 2008 - 2020, like the teams involved in each match, the toss winner, the toss decision, venue, eventual winner, the manner of victory etc.

 We attempt to find out the following :